jpegleg/eaas-deployment-m/README.md

 - https://github.com/jpegleg/morpho-web - actix-web front end using rustls and actix middleware
 - https://github.com/jpegleg/merflow - redis cache hydration via merflow sidecar
-- https://github.com/jpegleg/squirrel-tactix - actix-web backend using Diesel and postgresql
+- https://github.com/jpegleg/squirrel-tactix aka sql via json - actix-web backend using Diesel and postgresql

 The design is for postgresl and redis storage.
 The postgresql and redis deployments are not included in this repository.